Napoleon's Greatest Military Victories and Defeats: A Tale of Genius and Overreach

 Clash of Military Strategies

-Tactically, both armies employed massive infantry columns supported by artillery.
-However, Napoleon refrained from committing his elite Imperial Guard, a decision that historians have widely debated.
+At the tactical level, both sides deployed large infantry columns supported by artillery.
+Napoleon, however, did not commit his elite Imperial Guard, a controversial decision that historians have debated.

 The Aftermath and Its Significance